pdevito3/foundation.api/README.md

     * **RecipeForCreationDto**: the object we will expect to receive whenever someone is sending us a recipe to create
     * **RecipeForUpdateDto**: the object we will expect to use whenever someone wants to edit a recipe
     * **RecipeForManipulationDto**: the object that captures the shared parameters between both the creation and update DTOs
-    * **RecipeParametersDto**: this object captures all of the parameters that we are able to receive when getting a list of entities (recipes)
+    * **RecipeParametersDto**: this object captures all of the parameters that we are able to receive when getting a list of entities (e.g. Recipes).
+By default, there is `Filters`, `SortOrder`, and `QueryString`. `Filters` and `SortOrder` are both used by [Sieve](https://github.com/Biarity/Sieve) and `QueryString` will search the given fields in the repository for the value passed into the query string.
+For example, if you want to search `Title` and `Directions` properties for the query string, it could be passed here.
+The `Filters` option from Sieve will usually have good flexibility for something like this, but the `QueryString` option is available if you'd like.
 * **CarbonKitchen.Recipes.Api.Tests**
   * **Fakes**: This folder stores the dummy objects that we will use to write cleaner tests.
 These use [Bogus](https://github.com/bchavez/Bogus) and [AutoBogus](https://github.com/nickdodd79/AutoBogus)
   * **Repository Tests**: These tests will test our primary data access layer by testing our repositories